Prompt engineering

 # I'm just an AI, I don't have have access to real-time or historical weather data...

-Retrieval-Augmented Generation, or RAG, describes the practice of including information in the prompt that has been retrieved from an external database.
-It's an effective way to incorporate facts into your LLM application and is more affordable than fine-tuning which might also negatively impact the foundational model's capabilities.
+Retrieval-augmented generation (RAG) describes the practice of including information in the prompt that has been retrieved from an external database.
+It's an effective way to incorporate facts into your LLM application and is more affordable than fine-tuning, which might also negatively impact the foundational model's capabilities.

 Given the following information about temperatures in Menlo Park: